8483/notes/topics/startupMVP.md

 -   Can you state the problem clearly in 1 sentence?
 -   Have you experienced the problem yourself?
 -   Can you describe the problem narrowly?
 -   Is the problem solvable?
 Ex.
-Uber for babysitting.
-Very hard to solve.
+"Uber for babysitting" is very hard to solve.

 ## Who is your customer?